11/7/2024

 speaker

 Thanks, Chris.
-Betty, when we look back at our acquisitions, really the two things that we focus on are, are the wells performing better or worse than our underwriting assumptions?
+Betty, when we look back at our acquisitions, really the two things that we focus on are are the wells performing better or worse than our underlying assumptions?
 Or is it a timing, meaning like the future wells that we're assuming are coming online, are they coming online sooner or later than our assumptions?
 And those are really the two things that really drive these big differences.
 And I'll tell you, really on the well performance side, everything is right down the middle.
 We don't really see any outperformance or underperformance that's material on that metric.
-But really when we think about acquisitions, we make sure that what we are underwriting the asset can deliver.
-And that's what we're showing in these charts.
-So even though we don't have the luxury of controlling the drill bit, we spent a lot of time modeling our own asset and assets we're acquiring to understand what that timing is gonna look like.
-So I think this performance on the acquisition front is also reflected in, for example, we're enhancing our guidance today and we underwrite our acquisitions largely exactly the same way that we underwrite and guide to our own assets.
+But really when we think about acquisitions, We make sure that what we are underwriting the asset can deliver, and that's what we're showing in these charts.
+So even though we don't have the luxury of controlling the drill bit, we've spent a lot of time modeling our own asset and assets we're acquiring to understand what that timing is going to look like.
+So I think this performance on the acquisition front is also reflected in, for example, we're enhancing our guidance today.
+And we underwrite our acquisitions largely exactly the same way that we underwrite and guide to our own assets.
 So I think you'll see a reflection of our acquisitions coming through also in our own asset.

 speaker